Aspect is tele-ready and waiting to support you and your family/carer online.

-Aspect Therapy has over 30 years’ experience delivering best practice intervention to children aged 0-7 years on the autism spectrum.
+Aspect Therapy has over 30 years’ experience delivering best practice support to children aged 0-7 years on the autism spectrum.
 Aspect delivers services under a person-centred, family-focused approach, which places a strong emphasis on building capacity within the child’s support network.
 Aspect continues to pioneer the development of innovative early childhood support programs through its Early Childhood Supports service.

 Aspect Therapy employs a wide range of staff experienced in early childhood development, who also have a background in speech pathology, occupational therapy, special education, social work and psychology.
 Our staff work in collaboration with families and other significant people in the child’s life to promote positive outcomes for the child and family.